microsoft/DirectXShaderCompiler/README.md

     hcttest

 Some tests will run shaders and verify their behavior.
 These tests also involve a driver that can run these execute these shaders.
 See the next section on how this should be currently set up.

+If you use Ninja to build the project, please make sure to supply `-ninja` to `hcttest` for testing.

 ## Running Shaders